-- Responsibilities that were inquired during my employment were to assist in developing outstanding listening and learning skills to ages 5-13.
+- Responsibilities that were inquired during my employment were to assist in developing outstanding listening and learning skills for ages 5-13.

 - Responsible for assorting different activities and attendance for each student.

-- Offering hands-on help to students and help providing input on their overall progress.
+- Offering hands-on help to students and help to provide input on their overall progress.

-- Work closely with teachers, child study team, and other staff to ensure success of student.
+- Work closely with teachers, child study team, and other staff to ensure the success of students.

 - Assist teachers with classroom duties as needed.

-- Communicate with all teachers to help student acclimate to middle school.
+- Communicate with all teachers to help students acclimate to middle school.

-- Watched them while they were in the pool, sweeped and cleaned up after they ate.
+- Watched them while they were in the pool, swept,t and cleaned up after they ate.

-- Made sure the room was neat and clean, helped with any computer problems and set up computer games and activities for the children.
+- Made sure the room was neat and clean, help with any computer problems, and set up computer games and activities for the children.

 - Washed tables and mopped floors when the day was over.